XuhuaHuang/EmbeddedProgramming/Pointer/README.md

 ---

 ## Double Pointers
-The term "double pointers" refer to pointers that point to a pointer variable; it is most comonly seen as `char** argv (argument vector)` in C/C++.
+The term "double pointers" refer to pointers that point to a pointer variable; it is most comonly seen as `char** argv (argument vector)` as parameters for the main function in C/C++.
 See below for an example.
 ```C++
 /* Declare a charater array to store all the books' name. */
 char* books[] = {